RetroIndieJosh/renpac/game/notes.md

 - randomize game using randomizer script on generation
 - support drag and drop (either simultaneously, as a user option, or as a developer option)
 - can we handle invert color for hover images with a script? (at the very least, generate with image-magick)
+- visual editor to place items which generates a renpac script file